 Conduct meetings with 3 businesses/vendors on how they are willing to partner by the winter of 2018.

 In the Works - We have been working with Ernie’s Harvest Time to increase their stock of locally grown produce and hope to meet with local bodega owners once we solidify a plan for distribution through Ernie’s.

 Partner with one business/vendor to measure metrics around impact, conducting pre and post surveys by the winter of 2018.

 Work with the Local Enterprise Assistance Fund (LEAF) to apply for Technical Assistance Funding to implement pilot distribution and business model with metrics and measurements by the summer of 2019.

 Done! - Ernie’s Harvest Time and TFP have secured funding from the MA Food Trust to seek technical assistance for a marketing and distribution plan for local food.

 Create positive marketing campaign for partnering business/vendors by the fall of 2018.

-If you want to learn more about this, please contact John Wang jwang [at] thefoodproject.org
+If you want to learn more about these one year goals, please contact Aparna Raghu at araghu [at] thefoodproject.org